nikerla/vc-content/pages/glossary/saas-ecommerce.md

             <img alt="SAAS ecommerce examples - Big Cartel" src="assets/images/bigcartel.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-           A SaaS platform that sits in the niche of musicians, and artists, now serving more than 1,000,000 of stores.
+           A SaaS <a href="https://www.bigcartel.com/" rel="nofollow">platform</a> that sits in the niche of musicians, and artists, now serving more than 1,000,000 of stores.
 It offers a basic solution that can help you build a complete website, promote, and finally sell your artistic achievements, ranging from paintings to clothing.
 If you are looking for a simple bare bone solution that helps you set up a high-performance website quickly, look no further than that.
              </div>
         </div>
     <h4>Goodsie</h4>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
            If you are a beginning entrepreneur with no previous experience in building websites, this would be a great solution for you.
 However, be ready that with the simplicity of using comes the basic website.
-Unless you do not expect the same features as you would from the ecommerce giants like Shopify and BigCommerce, you will be fine using just this simple SaaS solution.
+Unless you do not expect the same features as you would from the ecommerce giants like Shopify and BigCommerce, you will be fine using just this simple SaaS <a href="http://goodsie.com/" rel="nofollow">solution</a>.
             </div>
         <div class="col __col-30">
             <img alt="SAAS ecommerce examples - Goodsie" src="assets/images/goodsie.jpg" />